katyo/publish-crates/README.md

 **NOTE**: You should avoid setting both `check-repo` and `dry-run` to `false`.

-Usually you don't need to set `publish-delay` because this action never checks availability of published packages before publishing others but in some cases it may help work around __crates.io__ inconsistency problems.
+Usually you don't need to set `publish-delay` because this action check availability of previously published packages before publishing other but in some cases it may help work around __crates.io__ inconsistency problems.

 ## Usage examples